venom1270/rps/README.md

 #### Commands

-- 123
-  - "Ping" command
-  - May be removed in future
-- 555
-  - Returns current scores in readable form
-  - Temporary
-- 556
-  - Return current game state in format`clientId:[score,choice1,choice2,...];...`)
+Commands are defined in an *enum* (GO does not have native enums, os it's a close approximation).
+Look in the `messaging` module for a list of available commands.

 ## Future

-The idea is to have a standalone custom game server that I can build any kind of client I want to.
+✅The idea is to have a standalone custom game server that I can build any kind of client I want to.
 The next step (besides polishing the server) would be to make a client with some nice UI/graphics, such as Unity, which is already in development.

+Next steps would be to implement a more complex game - which was *the real* goal from the start.